vedmalex/rule-runner/readme.md

 # Dynamic rule runer

-make dynamic behaviour without slowdown of js proxies
+Make dynamic behaviour without slowdown of js proxies

+It is light and blazing fast

-writtern on typescript
+Writtern on typescript

 ## About

 Utility library to dinamicly define behavior on existing objects can be used in dev-environment to hook existing object, provide different behavior and etc

-## Aample of usage
+## Sample of usage

 Suppose we have next structure of objects